 What is Phosphoric Acid?

 Orthophosphoric acid refers to phosphoric acid.
-Phosphoric Acid is a weak acid with chemical formula H3PO4.
+Phosphoric Acid is a weak acid with the chemical formula H3PO4.

 Phosphoric Acid is an acid-containing four atoms of oxygen, one atom of phosphorus, and three atoms of hydrogen.
 It is also known as phosphoric(V) acid or orthophosphoric acid.
-It is present in teeth and bone and helps in metabolic processes.
-In its liquid form, it appears as a clear, colourless solution and in its solid form, it appears as transparent, crystalline solid.
+It is present in teeth and bones and helps in metabolic processes.
+In its liquid form, it appears as a clear, colourless solution and in its solid form, it appears as a transparent, crystalline solid.